-- When reporting about a provider (a doctor, dentist, counselor, etc.) include: - o Name, address, and phone number of provider - o Name and address of the facility (hospital, nursing home, home health agency, etc.) - o Medicaid number of the provider and facility, if you have it - o Type of provider (doctor, dentist, therapist, pharmacist, etc.) - o Names and phone numbers of other witnesses who can help in the investigation - o Dates of events - Summary of what happened - When reporting about someone who gets benefits, include: - o The person's name - o The person's date of birth, Social Security number, or case number if you have it - o The city where the person lives - o Specific details about the waste, abuse, or fraud
+- When reporting about a provider (a doctor, dentist, counselor, etc.) include: - Name, address, and phone number of provider - Name and address of the facility (hospital, nursing home, home health agency, etc.) - Medicaid number of the provider and facility, if you have it - Type of provider (doctor, dentist, therapist, pharmacist, etc.) - Names and phone numbers of other witnesses who can help in the investigation - Dates of events - Summary of what happened - When reporting about someone who gets benefits, include: - The person's name - The person's date of birth, Social Security number, or case number if you have it - The city where the person lives - Specific details about the waste, abuse, or fraud

-9.1 CLAIMS
+CHAPTER 21.
+CLAIMS